SCRT-HQ/VaporShell/docs/glossary/New-VSAutoScalingScheduledAction.md

----
-layout: glossary
-title: New-VSAutoScalingScheduledAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSAutoScalingScheduledAction

 ## SYNOPSIS
-Adds an AWS::AutoScaling::ScheduledAction resource to the template
+Adds an AWS::AutoScaling::ScheduledAction resource to the template.
+Specifies a scheduled scaling action for an Amazon EC2 Auto Scaling group, changing the number of servers available for your application in response to predictable load changes.

 ## SYNTAX